 The Sovrin Foundation’s global identity network is an early example of how blockchain can be utilised to enable transactions that are highly reliant on sensitive personally identifiable information, without actually transmitting and sharing this information.

 Creative applications of blockchain that meet privacy concerns are continuing to emerge, and it may well be that blockchain makes it far easier for enterprises to remain compliant with data privacy legislation such as GDPR.

 Clearly, enterprises need to deploy a degree of creative thinking when developing blockchain applications that are GDPR compliant.
 Security and data privacy concerns should be at the forefront of blockchain application development.

 “Blockchain definitely has a wide variety of uses; however, you should always keep data security in mind”, says Iurii Garasym, the Director of Corporate Security at ELEKS. ” It’s not a good idea to store personal or sensitive data in the plain format on blockchain.
 Consider using tokenisation or hashing instead.
 Personal data should be stored outside blockchain in some reliable storage or database.
 Then, the token, hash or link can be applied to the blockchain.”

-Another option is having your personal data encrypted and then stored on the blockchain.
-To comply with GDPR and to ensure that data is removed, you’ll need to delete your encryption key.
-However, if we are talking a lot about using the potential of quantum computers in the near future, keep in mind that they might be able to break this kind of encryption in a literal moment.
+Although having your personal data encrypted and then stored on the blockchain may sound pretty appealing for business, this solution will most likely never fully comply with the GDPR.
+Even when the encryption key is deleted, personal data is not.
+Therefore, the storage limitation principle requirements are not met.
+Especially, in case we are talking a lot about using the potential of quantum computers in the near future, keep in mind that they might be able to break this kind of encryption in a literal moment.